rcl-ssl/docs/certbot/windows-service.md

 # View the Event Logs

-- Open **Event Viewer**, under 'Windows Logs > Application', look for the 'RCL.LetsEncrypt.Certbot.WindowsService' events
+- Open **Event Viewer**, under 'Windows Logs > Application', look for the 'RCL.CertificateBot.WindowsService' events

 ![image](../images/certbot/winservice-events.PNG)

 - Ensure that there are no error events for the service.
 If there are error events, the service is misconfigured and will not function

-- Additional logs can be found at the location : < saveCertificatePath > / log.txt, where 'saveCertificatePath' is the path that you configured in 'appsettings' to save the TLS/SSL certificates
+- Additional logs can be found at the location : < saveCertificatePath > / log.txt, where 'saveCertificatePath' is the path that you configured in 'appsettings' to save the SSL/TLS certificates

 - Each time a certificates is downloaded and saved in the server or a certificate is scheduled for renewal, a log will be written